JoeyTurn/joeyturn.github.io/src/content/projects/hea.md

 [^gammacon]: We usually like to have $\gamma_i \text{ < } 1$ such that the constant mode comes first, but nothing really breaks if this is not true.

 [^rotinvcond]: This is in most part due to the kernel being rotation-invariant.
 For kernels that are not rotation-invariant, we'd start to see direction-dependent $c_\ell$s.

+[^dependency]: PCA is inherently an algorithm that creates dependent components, although some datasets have components that are much more dependent than others.
+As an example, independent-coordinate isotropic data will be highly dependent under PCA, whereas independent-coordinate highly anisotropic data will have PCA extract the highest anisotropy directions in a much more coordinate-independent manner.